dtcooper/bmir-calls/README.md

 # Brings up the server (will auto-reload for development)
 docker-compose up

-# Or enter the container to run the server manually (must listen on 0.0.0.0)
+# Or enter the container to run the server manually, useful for development,
-# Useful for development, using a debugger, using the Python shell, etc
+# using a debugger, using the Python shell, etc
-docker-compose run --service-ports app bash flask run -h 0.0.0.0
+docker-compose run --service-ports app bash flask run
 ```

 ## License